 3. Material and methods:

-In order to prepare the experiment, multiple families of S. solidus were bred in an artificial bird gut and incubated by 20 °C afterwards for two weeks in the dark.
+Multiple families of S. solidus were bred in an artificial bird gut and incubated by 20 °C afterwards for two weeks in the dark.
 For each batch (Figure 3), 45 copepods were isolated into three 24-well plates filled up with approximately 2 mL stale tab water (Figure 4, supplementary tables 1-3), for instance, three plates were used and each contained 15 copepods.
 The infection plan can be found in the supplementary tables 1-3.